1noro/fastmind/README.md

 ## Requirements

-### General
+The program uses the pygame library for its full operation, so it is mandatory to install it on your computer before running the program.

+### Generic Unix pygame installation

 ```
 python3 -m pip install -U pygame --user
 ```

-### Debian/Ubuntu/Mint
+#### For Debian/Ubuntu/Mint

 ```
 sudo apt-get install python3
 sudo apt-get install python3-pygame
 ```

-### Fedora/Red hat
+#### For Fedora/Red hat

 ```
 sudo yum install python3
 sudo yum install python3-pygame
 ```

-### Windows
+### For Windows

-Make sure you install python3.6 with the "Add python 3.6 to PATH" option selected.
+Make sure you install python3.X with the "Add python 3.X to PATH" option selected.
 This means that python, and pip will work for you from the command line.

 ```
-py -m pip install -U pygame --user
+python -m pip install -U pygame --user
 ```

 ## Run :rocket: